Theoretical Approximation Ratios for Warm-Started QAOA on 3-Regular Max-Cut Instances at Depth $p=1$: Initial Product States and Aligned Mixers

 Before jumping into the analysis of positive-depth warm-started QAOA, we make one more key observation: if $\bar{b}$ is the bitwise-negation of $b$, then, with aligned mixers, the expected cut value of QAOA initialized with $\ket{b_\theta}$ and $\ket{\bar{b}_\theta}$ is the same. \begin{theorem} Let $G=(V,E)$ be a graph.
 Let $b \in \{0,1\}^n$ be a bitstring, let $\bar{b}$ be its bitwise-negation, let $\theta \in \RR$, let $\gamma$ and $\beta$ be any choice of variational parameters, and let $p$ be any non-negative circuit depth.
 Then, for the \MC{} problem on $G$, and for both choices of initialization ($\ket{b_\theta}$ and $\ket{\bar{b}_\theta}$), we have that the expected cut size obtained by warm-started QAOA is the same, i.e.,

 \end{theorem} The key idea for the proof of Theorem \ref{thm:bitflipSameExpectedCut} is that classically, the \MC{} problem has bitflip-symmetry, i.e., for any bitstring $b$ representing a cut, both $b$ and $\bar{b}$ cut the same set of edges.
 Moreover, the initial state $\ket{b_\theta}$ and corresponding mixer $B_{\ket{b_\theta}}$ are constructed in a way that allow this symmetry to be exploited.
-A full proof of Theorem \ref{thm:bitflipSameExpectedCut} can be found in Appendix \ref{sec:bitFlipSymmetry}.
+The proof of Theorem \ref{thm:bitflipSameExpectedCut} follows in a straightforward manner and the main results of our work do not hinge on this result and thus, we do not include the proof here; the interested reader can instead find a proof in the Supplementary Materials.

 Theorem \ref{thm:bitflipSameExpectedCut} can be used to show that for \mc{} warm-started QAOA, it suffices to only consider $\theta \in [0,\pi/2]$.
 First, it was shown by Tate et al. \cite{Tate2023warmstartedqaoa} that for warm-started QAOA whose initial state is a product state, it suffices to only consider qubit positions along $\mathbf{Arc}$ and hence, we know we can restrict $\theta$ to the interval $[0, \pi]$.
 Moreover, if we pick $\pi/2 < \theta \leq \pi$, then we have that,